 About the Author

-Andrew Gibson’s recent ebook, Mastering Photography: A Beginner’s Guide to Using Digital Cameras introduces you to digital photography and helps you make the most out of your digital cameras.
-It covers concepts such as lighting and composition as well as the camera settings like Programmed Auto you need to use to become a creative photographer.
+Andrew Gibson’s ebook, Mastering Photography: A Beginner’s Guide to Using Digital Cameras, introduces you to digital photography and helps you make the most out of your digital camera.
+It covers concepts such as lighting and composition, as well as the camera settings like Programmed Auto you need to use to become a creative photographer.

 Don't Miss The Next One!